Viasat Internet for Seniors

 Basic 12 for Light Internet Users

 The Basic 12 plan might work if screen time means light emailing, surfing, and low-definition streaming.
-That’s because the Basic 12 only offers speeds up to 12 Mbps and 80 GB of data per month.
+That’s because the Basic 12 only offers speeds up to 12 Mbps and 80 GB of data monthly.
 For context, most American families burn through at least 300 GB of data per month.
 That number is growing every year.

 Did You Know?
 If you ever used Exede satellite internet, you were actually using Viasat.
 Exede launched in 2012 in Carlsbad, California, and rebranded as Viasat in 2017.

 So if you don’t subscribe to a satellite TV service like DirecTV or DISH (which won’t affect your internet data allowance) like your Netflix, you might want to consider one of Viasat’s more data-packed plans.
-However, if you just want to use the internet to check emails and shop online, this more affordable plan might be right for you.
+However, if you simply want to use the internet to check emails and shop online, this more affordable plan might be right for you.

 Unlimited Bronze 12 for Middle-of-the-Road Internet Users